English

 Perast and the bay of Kotor

-The Bay of Kotor is an encyclopedia of the contradictions of post-Yugoslavia.
+Perast lies at the edge of the Bay of Kotor, an encyclopedia of the contradictions of post-Yugoslavia.
 Glimpses of dazzling beauty, carcasses of the Yugoslav navy, ancient Habsburg forts, and wrecks of fishing boats.
-Venetian villages with unchanged grace but polluted and sometimes smelly waters.
-The charm and the white stones of Kotor are dominated by the huge cruise ships…
+Venetian villages with unchanged grace, but polluted and sometimes smelly waters.
+The charm and the white stones of Kotor are dominated

 Read more